-In addition to any provisions that may be required by law or code, design and construct both exterior and interior spaces to incorporate accepted principles of crime prevention through environmental design, using natural (as opposed to technological) methods of providing surveillance, access control, and territorial reinforcement, wherever possible.
-Coordinate the locations of physical barriers with the access control perimeters established by gated courtyards, building perimeters and interior zones of keyed and electronic access control established by Yale Security.
+In addition to any provisions that may be required by law or code, design and construct exterior and interior spaces to incorporate accepted principles of crime prevention through environmental design by using natural (as opposed to technological) methods of surveillance, access control, and territorial reinforcement, wherever possible.
+Coordinate the locations of physical barriers with the access control perimeters established by gated courtyards, building perimeters, and interior zones of keyed and electronic access control established by Yale's Security Department.

-- 1. For purposes of physical security, elements at ground level are defined as any elements within 20 feet (6 m) of the ground, grade, or adjacent paving. - 2.
-Security zones are defined as follows. - a) Public access zone-an area to which the public has free access, including public corridors, grounds, and parking lots. - b) Reception zone-an area to which the general public has access but beyond which access is restricted at all times. - c) Operations zone-an area to which only employees (and visitors with a legitimate reason to be there) have access. - d) Secure zone-an area to which access is always controlled and which is monitored continuously. - e) High-security zone-an area indicated in project program, and an area named "vault", "secure file room," or "cashroom." - 3.
-Design and construct to provide physical security in accordance with the following requirements. - 4.
-For ground-level opaque elements, use materials that give the impression of strength to discourage opportunistic attempts at intrusion.
-At a minimum, such materials must meet ASTM F 1233 Class I and ASTM F 476 (R96) Grade 10 forced entry resistance requirements, adapted to suit the element. - 5.
-Minimize the size of ground-level glazed elements, and locate them in areas under surveillance by Yale University staff at their normal workstations.
+- A. For purposes of physical security, elements at ground level are defined as any elements within 20 feet (six meters) of the ground, grade, or adjacent paving. - B. Security zones are defined as follows.

-- 6. Ground-level glazing must have a UL 972 burglary resistant rating. - 7.
-Doors must meet ASTM F 476 (R96) or ASTM F 842 requirements, Grade 10, as appropriate. - 8.
-Windows at grade level may require security screens or intrusion detection systems, as directed by Yale Security.
+- 1. Public access zone: An area which the public has free access, including public corridors, grounds, and parking lots. - 2.
+Reception zone: An area which the public has access but beyond where access is always restricted. - 3.
+Operations zone: An area which only employees (and visitors with a legitimate reason to be there) have access. - 4.
+Secure zone: An area which access is always controlled and monitored continuously. - 5.
+High-security zone: An area indicated in the project program as "vault," "secure file room," or "cash room." - C. Design and construct to provide physical security in accordance with the following requirements. - 1.
+For ground-level opaque elements use materials that give the impression of strength to discourage opportunistic attempts at intrusion.
+At a minimum, such materials must meet ASTM F1233 Class I and ASTM F476 (R96) Grade 10 forced entry resistance requirements adapted to suit the element. - 2.
+Minimize the size of ground-level glazed elements and locate them in areas under surveillance by Yale University staff at their normal workstations. - 3.
+Ground-level glazing must have a UL 972 burglary-resistant rating. - 4.
+Doors must meet ASTM F476 (R96) or ASTM F842 Grade 10 requirements, as appropriate. - 5.
+Windows at grade-level may require security screens or intrusion detection systems, as directed by Yale's Security Department.